EpsilonSolutions/netscaler-command-reference/docs/dns/dns-nsrec/dns-nsrec.md

 ##rm dns nsRec

 Removes the specified name server record from the specified domain.
+For EDNS Client Subnet (ECS) records, a subnet needs to be specified to remove the specified name server record from the specified domain which is cached for that particular subnet

 ##Synopsys

-rm dns nsRec &lt;domain> &lt;nameServer>
+rm dns nsRec &lt;domain> &lt;nameServer> [-ecsSubnet &lt;ip_addr[/prefix]|ipv6_addr[/prefix]>]

 ##Arguments